 The Office of Graduate Education recently made a change to the co-terminal program policy to allow for applications through the first semester of a student’s senior (fourth) year.

-Because of this change, the Biological Sciences Department has made the following revisions to the co-terminal application deadline.
+Because of this change, the Biology Department has made the following revisions to the co-terminal application deadline:

 Below is a full description of the department requirements for applying to the Co-terminal Program in Biology: